andaica/my-first-subquery/README.md

 You can either clone this GitHub repo, or use the `subql` CLI to bootstrap a clean project in the network of your choosing by running `subql init` and following the prompts.

-Don't forget to install dependencies with `npm install` or `yarn install`!
+Don't forget to install dependencies with `yarn install`!

 ## Editing your SubQuery project